-Becky Morales, Collaborative Care Social Worker here at UT Health Austin says “it is not uncommon in healthcare settings to have social workers involved in patient care, however oftentimes social workers can be siloed from the remainder of the care team.
-Here at UT Health Austin we sit in the same spaces with all of our care team members, we sit alongside them in case conferences or case consultations and together determine what plan of care would be most appropriate for every individual patient.”
+Becky Morales, collaborative care social worker at UT Health Austin, says, “It is not uncommon in healthcare settings to have social workers involved in patient care; however, oftentimes social workers can be siloed from the remainder of the care team.
+Here at UT Health Austin, we sit in the same spaces with all of our care team members.
+We sit alongside them in case conferences or case consultations and together determine what plan of care would be most appropriate for every individual patient.”

-The care team brings together a variety of disciplines including dietitians, social workers, surgeons, associate providers, physical therapists chiropractors and a whole host of others to brainstorm collectively about how to best provide care for each patient as a whole.
-Morales explains that having social workers as a part of the team enables them to focus and integrate an emphasis around the emotional health and well being of their patients.
+The care team brings together a variety of disciplines, including dietitians, social workers, surgeons, associate providers, physical therapists chiropractors, and a whole host of others to brainstorm collectively about how to best provide care for each patient as a whole.
+Becky Morales explains that having social workers as a part of the team enables them to focus and integrate an emphasis around the emotional health and well-being of their patients.

 As a way to standardize mental health care as a part of a patients whole treatment process, new UT Health Austin patients are asked to complete a number of screening tools that are related to the medical condition that is bringing them in to receive care as well as questionnaires that give providers a better understanding of additional stressors that may be going on in their lives.
 The social workers then have the opportunity to review those tools to determine if a patient may benefit from an initial conversation with a social worker to connect them with resources that may help ease their stress throughout their care process.

 Morales says, “I definitely think having social workers as a part of our care team really sheds light on the importance and the value of mental health.
 We normalize it here by asking questions around people’s depression symptoms or anxiety symptoms to really try to understand what other things might be going on in a patient’s world that we can best support them with.
 Not only do we ask those questions, we also have the opportunity to be of service and offer a connection or other supportive services, which I think does make our model distinct.”